Pardoxa/firm_delay/README.md

 The program was programmed on Ubuntu 22.04 (and Arch and NixOS), but other Linux distributions should also work.
 GCC or Clang are assumed to be installed.
-Some of the subcommands (those that will create a little animation) of the program require ffmpeg and gnuplot to be installed and available in the PATH.
+Gnuplot needs to be installed.
-Otherwise these subcommands will crash during runtime.
+Some of the subcommands (those that will create a little animation) of the program require ffmpeg to be installed and available in the PATH, otherwise these subcommands will crash during runtime.

 ## Compiling